0auBSQ/OpenTaiko/README-EN.md

 - **IMPORTANT**: Once you post an issue, please write the release version and recreation steps.
 If it is a crash, please attach the TJAPlayer3.log file.

-- If you want CLand translations, please contact the software author on Discord beforehand.
+- If you want CLang translations, please contact the software author on Discord beforehand.

 ### Feature requests

-If you want a feature to be added please contact on Discord.
+If you want a feature to be added please contact me on Discord beforehand.

 If the feature request is good it might be added.

-- **IMPORTANT**: Feature requests such as "Please recreate UI/UX as per following AC Nijiiro Version" will be denied quickly.
+- **IMPORTANT**: Feature requests such as "Please recreate UI/UX as per following AC Nijiiro Version" will be denied and left without answer.

 ## Q＆A